jmbarne3/simple-nws-weather-block/README.md

 ## Development

-The plugin is built with [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) and no custom build configuration.
+The plugin is built with [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/).
+The only custom build configuration is `webpack.config.js`, which adds the settings screen as a second entry point; `wp-scripts` discovers the block's entries from `block.json` on its own but would not otherwise see `src/settings/`.

 ```sh
 npm install